daemon(7) — Linux manual page

 is reset and that no left-over file descriptors are passed.

-Daemons will be executed in their own session, with standard
+Daemons will be executed in their own session, with standard input

-to the systemd-journald.service(8) logging service, unless
+systemd-journald.service(8) logging service, unless otherwise

-otherwise configured.
+configured.
 The umask is reset.

 It is recommended for new-style daemons to implement the